 - Instructions for publishing agreements: author - Lund University (PDF 118 kB, new window)

 Right to reproduce

 Regulations, public authority decisions, statements made by Swedish public authorities and official translations of such works are not protected by copyright and can therefore be copied freely.

 For teaching purposes

-The general rule is that you may not use a work without the author’s permission, except in the case of copying for private use or other special circumstance regulated by law.
+The general rule is that you may not use a work without the author’s permission.
+This is so except in the case of copying for private use or other special circumstance regulated by law.
 Consequently, you may not copy books or other items for use at your workplace.
 This applies at the University as well.

 A lot of copying is however often needed, especially within teaching.
 Therefore, there is a special agreement (the copying agreement) between the University and the organisation Bonus Copyright Access (formerly Bonus Presskopia).
 The agreement entered into force on 1 January 2014 and contains a number of new items since previous agreement.
 Among others, the agreement covers both students and teaching staff, and it provides further opportunities for copying and sharing materials digitally for teaching purposes.

 Teaching staff and students may copy and share both Swedish and internationally published works.
 But the agreement does not give the right to copy (download, record, et cetera) moving images and recorded works.